 How the effectiveness of the provision made for pupils with SEND is evaluated.
-At our primary campuses, teachers monitor all students' progress regularly using 'Assessment for Learning.'
+At our primary sites, teachers monitor all students' progress regularly using 'Assessment for Learning.'
 This means that they are continually assessing gaps in learning and adapting their planning to meet these gaps.
-Students' progress is monitored termly over the academic year in a progress meeting between each class teacher, the Campus Leader as well as where possible, the SENCo.
+Students' progress is monitored termly over the academic year in a progress meeting between each class teacher, the Head of Campus as well as where possible, the SENCo.

-At our secondary campus, class teachers monitor their students' progress regularly using 'Assessment For Learning.'
-This means that they are continually assessing underachievement in learning and adapting their planning to meet the needs of each individual student.
-Students' progress are also monitored termly over the academic year in progress meetings with Assistant Directors of Faculty, SLT, the Principal as well as, where possible, the SENCo and Heads of Year.
+At our secondary site, class teachers monitor their students' progress regularly using 'Assessment For Learning.'
+This means that they are continually assessing gaps in learning and adapting their planning to meet these gaps.
+Students' progress is monitored termly over the academic year in progress meetings with subject lead, the Principal as well as where possible, the SENCo.